fentouxungui/SeuratExplorer/README.md

 - `cut.pct.median`: Median expression percentage in highly expressed cells

-#### 2. Find Top Genes by Mean UMI counts
+#### 2. Find Top Genes by Accumulated UMI Counts

-For each cluster, calculate the `top n` highly expressed genes by mean UMI counts.
+For each cluster, calculate the `top n` highly expressed genes by accumulated UMI counts.
 Clusters with fewer than 3 cells will be skipped.

 - Supports switching between assays containing the `counts` slot